-You can download free online banking security software from Trusteer Rapport.
-This software will alert you every time you try to log into online banking from an unknown website.
-We also recommend that you keep your anti-virus software on your computer up to date and always complete security and software updates when prompted.
+We do recommend that you keep your anti-virus software on your computer up to date and always complete security and software updates of your computer system when prompted.
 Also, if you are in a public space such as a library or coffee shop always keep your laptop and iPad locked with a secure password.

-In Windows 10 you can turn Windows Defender SmartScreen on when your browsing on Internet Explorer.
-You'll then be notifies when you access a phishing website by mistake.
+In Windows 10 you can turn Windows Defender SmartScreen on when you're browsing on Microsoft Edge/Internet Explorer.
+You'll then be notified when you access a phishing website by mistake.

 Sharing on social media